 Since 2004 a provider's pensionable pay is based on their NHS income, less expenses.
 Therefore, the only way to measure pensionable pay is for them to complete a Certificate.

-The GP provider's or non-GP provider's NHS Pension Scheme employing authority (EA)
+The name of a GP provider's or non-GP provider's NHS Pension Scheme EA

 In Wales it is the Local Health Board (LHB).
 In England it is NHS England who devolve local responsibility to PCSE and CCGs.